Easy Authentic Masala Chai Latte [+ chai latte for kids!]

 Motherhood is an overwhelming, transformative experience, and during my postpartum period, I (Nita here!) found myself turning to a warm, spiced cup of masala chai every morning after I became pregnant.

 My first pregnancy food aversion was coffee.
 Yes, sadly, coffee.
 Gone were the days of enjoying my morning cup of joe.
 I found it absolutely revolting.
-Even being in a vehicle with someone who was drinking coffee would send me into a spiral of nausea.
+Even being in a vehicle with someone who was drinking coffee would send me into a spiral of nausea!

 Thankfully, I found chai and, after countless mornings of performing the ritual, I've perfected it.